kbhedi715881/notes/README.md

 # 2023-12-04
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clear, understandable code first and optimize only when necessary.

+# 2023-12-05
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's often better to write clean, straightforward code first, then optimize only if necessary, based on profiling and performance measurements.